Skylarrji/Cute-Christmas-Extension/README.md

 # Purpose 📝
 Feeling bored during December?
-Try the Cute Christmas Countdown, a Chrome extension that recommends a custom song, holiday activity and desktop wallpaper to get into the mood of the holiday season before Christmas Day!
+Try the Cute Christmas Countdown, a Chrome extension created using Reacr that recommends a custom song, holiday activity and desktop wallpaper to get into the mood of the holiday season before Christmas Day!

 # Features 🖋️
 - Countdown from the current time to the beginning of next Christmas Day.